-Japanese “Bride-Doll” Nuptials
+Japanese Bride-Doll Nuptials

 According to Ellen Schattschneider, a sociocultural anthropologist and professor at Brandeis University, “bride-doll” nuptials are still practiced in some parts of Japan.
-Basically, bride doll nuptials came about during WWII when lots of young men were dying in the field of battle, cut down before they ever had a chance to marry.
-To make up for this, the soul of the dead young man would be married to a consecrated stand-in figure - a doll representing his spouse.
+Basically, bride-doll nuptials came about during WWII when a young man fell in battle before he had a chance to marry.
+To make up for this, the soul of the young man was married to a consecrated stand-in figure - a doll representing his spouse.

 The ceremony took place at a nearby Buddhist temple and involved a bride doll, which was encased in a box with a photograph of the son.

-The Macabre Tradition Of Sati, Or “Bride Burning”
+Sati, Or “Bride Burning”

-Corpse Weddings In Present-Day France
+Corpse Weddings In France